Sal Vulcano: What Say You? podcast

 What Say You?, an occasional podcast hosted by Vulcano and Quinn, was named Best New Show at the 2013 Stitcher Awards.
 The increased popularity of What Say You sparked a friendly competition among the friends, spurring Gatto and Murray to release their own Tenderloins podcast without the other two members.
 In 2015, What Say You? was nominated for the Comedy, Entertainment, and Best Produced Podcast Awards at the 10th Annual Podcast Awards.
 They have stated that the podcast is their own side project, not a replacement of The Tenderloins Podcast.
 The group explained that it was difficult to coordinate the schedules of all four members outside of work, making it challenging to produce their troupe's official podcast with any regularity.

+Hey Babe!
+Podcast

+Vulcano has collaborated with fellow comedian and friend Chris Distefano on a podcast called Hey Babe! (alternatively titled Sal and Chris Present: Hey Babe!) in recent years.

+Stand up career

+Vulcano has been a part of live Impractical Jokers performance tours since 2012.
+However he has also started doing solo tours, and on May 31, 2024, he released his first full-length stand-up special, Terrified, via 800 Pound Gorilla’s production.

 Personal life

-Vulcano suffers from germophobia, acrophobia, and ailurophobia.
 On an episode of Impractical Jokers, he said that he was hit by a car at the age of four.
-Vulcano has two tattoos of Jaden Smith; one on his left thigh which he received as a punishment on the show, and an updated portrait on his right thigh which he received as part of a segment in Impractical Jokers: The Movie.
+Vulcano has two tattoos of Jaden Smith: one on his left thigh which he received as a punishment on the show, and an updated portrait on his right thigh which he received as part of a segment in Impractical Jokers: The Movie.

+On March 13, 2014, Vulcano's Impractical Jokers costar James Murray jokingly, yet legally, married Vulcano's sister, Jenna Vulcano, as a result of Vulcano's punishment in the season 3 finale, "Brother-in-Loss"; they annulled the marriage shortly after.

+In May 2024, Vulcano appeared on Theo Von's podcast This Past Weekend, where he revealed he married his long-time girlfriend and had a 20-month-old daughter with her.
+In October of 2025, Vulcano revealed on Ryan Sickler’s podcast that he and his girlfriend had another child together a 10-month-old son.

 A certified ordained minister, Vulcano officiated former Tenderloins member Joe Gatto's wedding.